Equim-chan/mjai-reviewer/README.md

     -n, --deviation-threshold <THRESHOLD>    THRESHOLD is an absolute value that the reviewer will ignore all problematic moves whose EVs are within the range of [best EV - THRESHOLD, best EV].
 This option is effective under both pt and placement EV mode, and is ignored under --full.
-It is recommened to use it with --use-placement-ev where the reward distribution is fixed and even.
-Default value: "0".
+It is recommended to use it with --use-placement- ev where the reward distribution is fixed and even.
+Default
+                                             value: "0".
     -i, --in-file <FILE>                     Specify a tenhou.net/6 format log file to review.
 If FILE is "-" or empty, read from stdin.
     -k, --kyokus <ARRAY>                     Specify kyokus to review.
 If ARRAY is empty, review all kyokus.
 Format: